 Construction started in January 1987

 When construction began, Rainbow Bridge was not called as the "Rainbow Bridge".
 It was called the "Tokyo Harbor Connecting Bridge".
 The "Tokyo Harbor Connecting Bridge" is a part of Route 11 Daiba Line.
-Route 11 Daiba Line directly links Route 1 Haneda Line and the Bayshore Route.
-At the time, the route was meant to relieve traffic congestion towards the city center by connecting the city center and the yet-to-be-built Tokyo Waterfront Sub-center.
+Route 11 Daiba Line directly links Route 1 Haneda Line and the Bay Shore Route.
+At the time, the route was meant to relieve heavy traffic towards the city center by connecting the city center and the yet-to-be-built Tokyo Waterfront Sub-center.
 That was not the only function of the Route 11 Daiba Line.
 It was also meant to provide a place of leisure with new scenery well suited for the new Tokyo Waterfront Sub-center.
 Finally, construction was started for a bridge that would combine both transit convenience and beautiful scenery.